-| (LPC) Licensed Professional Counselor -requires no experience or supervision
+| (LPC) Licensed Professional Counselor - No experience required

 (LCPC) Licensed Clinical Professional Counselor

-g) Acceptable modes for supervision of direct client contact are as follows:
+- Acceptable modes for supervision of direct client contact are as follows:

-2) Group supervision: the supervisory session is conducted by an approved supervisor with no more than 5 counselors present.
+- Group supervision: the supervisory session is conducted by an approved supervisor with no more than 5 counselors present.

 The exams for Illinois licensure are: